Lopetegui thankful despite ruthless Real Madrid sacking

+Julen Lopetegui expressed his appreciation to Real Madrid and the club's fans after he was sacked as head coach on Monday.

-The 52 year-old was officially dismissed after the 5-1 Clasico demolition by Barcelona, although there were reports the decision had been made after it lost 2-1 to Levante the previous weekend.
+The 52-year-old was officially dismissed following the 5-1 Clasico demolition at the hands of Barcelona on Sunday, although there were reports the decision had been made after they lost 2-1 to Levante last weekend.

 However, Lopetegui refused to hit back at the Madrid board and instead thanked everyone associated with the club.